 Because lumbar spinal stenosis is a degenerative illness, a person’s condition will continue to deteriorate over time.
 The resulting pain, numbness, and weakness in the lower back and lower extremities can impact a person’s ability to carry out meaningful employment and perform daily activities.
 If so, it may be necessary to file an application for disability benefits.

-Medical Evidence Proving Lumbar Spinal Stenosis
+Evidence to Support Your Disability Claim For Lumbar Spinal Stenosis

 - MRI’s or CT scans documenting degeneration in the spine;